kstastny/workshop-rabbitmq-messaging/notes.md

 ### Exercise 1 - Message Publishing

+* Task: send a message to everyone when new orc warrior is born
 * Console.WriteLine is meant as CLI, logger is just logger
 * Solution
     * notice one connection
     * lock when sending - channel is not thread safe
     * set content type
     * set message type

 ### Failures in Publishing